 Have you always dreamt of owning your own authentic Viking Ship, built by craftsmen in the ancient Nordic capital of Roskilde?
-The Viking Ship Museum are now in a position to build a Viking Ship to order, from a range of models.
+The Viking Museum are now in a position to build a Viking Ship to order, from a range of models.
 Why not go for the full battle cruising Gokstad Ship measuring nearly 10 meters!
-Alternatively if you can't afford the Ship take a look at our Viking Warrior collection!Read More +
+Alternatively if you can't afford the Ship take a look at our collection The World of Vikings Viking !Read More +

 The Viking Ship Museum is much more than just a museum - it's a working, living museum, where craftsmen, using authentic tools, have re-discovered the ancient skills of how the Vikings built these ultimate war machines.